deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/21.png" alt="">

-`ESP` and `EAX` contain the same values.
-Now, we want to manipulate EAX to equal the value of `0012F3F0`, which eventually we want to manipulate `ESP` to equal.
-After stepping through our three `sub eax` instructions, we see `EAX` is now filled with the following value:
+ESP and EAX contain the same values.
+Now, we want to manipulate EAX to equal the value of `0012F3F0`, which eventually we want to manipulate ESP to equal.
+After stepping through our three `sub eax` instructions, we see EAX is now filled with the following value:

 <img src="{{ site.url }}{{ site.baseurl }}/images/22.png" alt="">

 Excellent!
 We have ended at the end of our buffer of `C`'s!
-To get this value also into `ESP`, we execute our last two instructions of `push eax`, to get it on the stack, and `pop esp`, to pop the value into `ESP`!
+To get this value also into ESP, we execute our last two instructions of `push eax`, to get it on the stack, and `pop esp`, to pop the value into ESP!
 After execution, this is what our registers look like:

 <img src="{{ site.url }}{{ site.baseurl }}/images/23.png" alt="">

 Perfect!
 Essentially now, we are in the driver's seat!
-What we can do now is we can manipulate `EAX` with whatever values we want, and they will write to lower memory addresses (visually up the stack), from where `ESP` is pointing to!
+What we can do now is we can manipulate EAX with whatever values we want, and they will write to lower memory addresses (visually up the stack), from where ESP is pointing to!
 Remembering this, we should start with our last piece of shellcode.

 Explanation of why this shellcode is crafted the way it is, will come later.
 For now, realize that we are lucky here that our shellcode has four lines with four bytes each.
 If we had shellcode with 17 bytes, for instance, we would have to add some [NOPs](https://en.wikipedia.org/wiki/NOP_(code)).
 Here is what our shellcode looks like: